myreceiptt/stacks-vault-and-escrow/README.md

 Moderation controls visibility, **not history**.

----

 #### Dispute Operations — Premium by Design

 Disputes are intentionally rare and valuable.

-- Only premium escrows can enter dispute
+- Only premium escrows can enter a dispute
 - Disputes are asynchronous and queue-based
 - Arbitrators are not bound by real-time SLAs
 - Decisions are final within their defined scope

 Slow resolution is treated as an intentional design choice, not a failure.

----

 #### Emergency Operations — Rare and Explicit